Er1kkkaaaa/ApproximateCFE/README.md

 The Colab Notebooks implement the Approximate-CFE algorithm across the 10 datasets considered in the paper.
 Besides the algorithm implementation, the repository includes:

 - The folder “CFE_datasets”, which contains the original datasets used to train the classifier;
-- The folder “ ImplementationResults”, which includes results for each dataset at different stages of the algorithm, as described next.
+- The folder “ImplementationResults”, which includes results for each dataset at different stages of the algorithm, as described next.
 Steps 1 & 2 refer to records that do not have a counterfactual explanation without relaxing soft requirements.
 These requirements are then relaxed.
 The results of first two steps are denoted as Step1_failed (containing the records for which no counterfactual explanation exists without relaxing soft requirements) and Step2 (containing the optimal values of the slack variables introduced to relax soft requirements).
 Step 3 refers to records for which a counterfactual explanation was found after relaxing soft requirements.

 Setup Instructions: To ensure the notebooks function correctly, follow these steps: